abaldawa/project-management/README.md

 1. To share reusable typescript types and javascript code on both frontend and backend a monorepo like [NX](https://nx.dev/) is a good choice.
-2. On the frontend, typescript types based on GraphQL query schema can be generated using graphql cli code generator as highlighted in official apollo docs [here](https://www.apollographql.com/docs/react/development-testing/static-typing/).
-This helps to avoid manually typing output of a graphql query response in typescript.
-3. Graphql [n+1 problem](https://shopify.engineering/solving-the-n-1-problem-for-graphql-through-batching) can be solved using [data-loader](https://github.com/graphql/dataloader).
+2. Graphql [n+1 problem](https://shopify.engineering/solving-the-n-1-problem-for-graphql-through-batching) can be solved using [data-loader](https://github.com/graphql/dataloader).
 Basically a batching solution.
-4. Unit/integration/E2E tests on the frontend using jest, React testing library, Mock Service worker, cypress etc.
+3. Unit/integration/E2E tests on the frontend using jest, React testing library, Mock Service worker, cypress etc.
-5. The frontend is created using CRA.
+4. The frontend is created using CRA.
 As CRA is sunsetted officially by react team, the official recommended ways to create react project, according to react official docs, are Next.js and Remix.
 Create Vite App is also a very popular solution to create a client only SPA with react.js but is not highlighted enough on react.js new official docs.

 ### User interface